kadelcode/dart_codes/Operators/README.md

     -  These operators are used to testing the types of expressions at runtime
     1. is : returns TRUE if the object has specified type
     2. is! : returns TRUE if the object doesn't have the specified type

+## Ternary Operator(?:)
+-   This is a conditional operator, having the same functionality as an if-else statement